 Freedom of Information Act and Privacy Act (5 U.S.C.
 552 and 5 U.S.C.
-552a)

-All applications submitted to OJP (including all attachments to applications) are subject to the federal Freedom of Information Act (FOIA) and to the Privacy Act.
+552a) All applications submitted to OJP (including all attachments to applications) are subject to the federal Freedom of Information Act (FOIA) and the Privacy Act.
 By law, DOJ may withhold information that is responsive to a request pursuant to FOIA if DOJ determines that the responsive information either is protected under the Privacy Act or falls within the scope of one of nine statutory exemptions under FOIA.
 DOJ cannot agree in advance of a request pursuant to FOIA not to release some or all portions of an application.

-In its review of records that are responsive to a FOIA request, OJP will withhold information in those records that plainly fall within the scope of the Privacy Act or one of the statutory exemptions under FOIA.
+In its review of records that are responsive to a FOIA request, OJP will withhold information in those records that plainly falls within the scope of the Privacy Act or one of the statutory exemptions under FOIA.
 (Some examples include certain types of information in budgets, and names and contact information for project staff other than certain key personnel.)
 In appropriate circumstances, OJP will request the views of the applicant/recipient that submitted a responsive document.

-For example, if OJP receives a request pursuant to FOIA for an application submitted by a nonprofit or for-profit organization or an institution of higher education, or for an application that involves research, OJP typically will contact the applicant/recipient that submitted the application and ask it to identify - quite precisely - any particular information in the application that the applicant/recipient believes falls under a FOIA exemption, the specific exemption it believes applies, and why.
+For example, if OJP receives a request pursuant to FOIA for an application submitted by a nonprofit or for-profit organization or an institution of higher education, or for an application that involves research, OJP typically will contact the applicant/recipient that submitted the application and ask it to identify -- quite precisely -- any particular information in the application that the applicant/recipient believes falls under a FOIA exemption, the specific exemption it believes applies, and why.
 After considering the submission by the applicant/recipient, OJP makes an independent assessment regarding withholding information.
-OJP generally follows a similar process for requests pursuant to FOIA for applications that may contain law-enforcement sensitive information.
+OJP generally follows a similar process for requests pursuant to FOIA for applications that may contain law enforcement-sensitive information.

-Provide Feedback to OJP
+Feedback to OJP

 To assist OJP in improving its application and award processes, OJP encourages applicants to provide feedback on this solicitation, the application submission process, and/or the application review process.
-Provide feedback to OJPSolicitationFeedback@usdoj.gov.
+Feedback may be provided at OJPSolicitationFeedback@usdoj.gov.

 IMPORTANT: This email is for feedback and suggestions only.
-OJP does not reply from this mailbox to messages it receives in this mailbox.
-Any prospective applicant that has specific questions on any program or technical aspect of the solicitation must use the appropriate telephone number or email listed on the front of this document to obtain information.
-These contacts are provided to help ensure that prospective applicants can directly reach an individual who can address specific questions in a timely manner.
+OJP does not reply to messages it receives in this mailbox.
+A prospective applicant that has specific questions on any program or technical aspect of the solicitation must use the appropriate telephone number or email listed at the beginning of this solicitation.
+These contacts are provided to help ensure that applicants can directly reach an individual who can address specific questions in a timely manner.

-If you are interested in being a reviewer for other OJP grant applications, please email your résumé to ojppeerreview@lmsolas.com.
+If you are interested in being a reviewer for other OJP grant applications, please email your résumé to ojppeerreview@l-secb.com.
 (Do not send your résumé to the OJP Solicitation Feedback email account.)
 Note: Neither you nor anyone else from your organization or entity can be a peer reviewer in a competition in which you or your organization/entity has submitted an application.

-Application Checklist John R. Justice FY 2017 Competitive Application
+Application Checklist John R. Justice FY 2018 Application